joakru-astro/veloce_reduction/README.md

 Python code for simple reduction of data from Veloce @ AAT.

+For more information then overview bellow check the [Wiki](https://github.com/joakru-astro/veloce_reduction/wiki).

 ### Statement of purpose
-[Veloce](https://aat.anu.edu.au/science/instruments/current/veloce/overview) is a high-resolution ($\lambda / \Delta \lambda = 80'000) échelle spectrograph, covering the wavelength range from 396nm to 940nm in a single exposure.
+[Veloce](https://aat.anu.edu.au/science/instruments/current/veloce/overview) is a high-resolution ($\lambda / \Delta \lambda = 80'000$) échelle spectrograph, covering the wavelength range from 396nm to 940nm in a single exposure.
 The red arm was commissioned in 2018 [(Gilbert et al. 2018)](https://ui.adsabs.harvard.edu/abs/2018SPIE10702E..0YG/abstract), with green and blue joining in 2023 [(Taylor et al. 2024)](https://ui.adsabs.harvard.edu/abs/2024SPIE13096E..45T/abstract).
 However, despite the community being granted access to the instrument and being open to observing proposals, there was no official public pipeline for data reduction.
 Having the opportunity to observe with Veloce@AAT and spend hours working with the data, I decided to share my code to process the observations.

 ### Workflow
 The reduction workflow consists of follwoing steps: